Lens Aberrations and Distortion

 Example of spherical aberrations in photography.

-Spherical aberrations also result in a loss of micro contrast across the image.
+Spherical aberrations also result in a loss of microcontrast across the image.

 Example of optical astigmatism in photography.